 Suzanne Hatton

-Suzanne Hatton is the daughter of William Howard Brinton Hatton.
-She married Captain Eric John Stapylton Rollo, 13th Lord Rollo of Duncrub, son of Major John Eric Henry Rollo, 12th Lord Rollo of Duncrub and Helen Maud Chetwynd-Stapylton, on 17 September 1938.
+Suzanne Hatton was the daughter of William Howard Brinton Hatton.1 She married Captain Eric John Stapylton Rollo, 13th Lord Rollo of Duncrub, son of Major John Eric Henry Rollo, 12th Lord Rollo of Duncrub and Helen Maud Chetwynd-Stapylton, on 17 September 1938.1 She died on 19 September 2008.2

 Her married name became Rollo.